neondatabase/website/content/docs/introduction/billing.md

 _Compute time_ is the amount of compute resources used per hour.
 It is calculated by multiplying compute size by _Active time_ hours.
 Neon measures compute size at regular intervals and averages those values to calculate _Compute time_.

+_Active time_ is the total amount of time that your computes have been active within a given billing period, measured in hours.
+This includes all computes in your Neon project but excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
+It is a factor of the _Compute time_ metric.

 Compute size is measured in _Compute Units (CUs)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below:

 | Compute Units | vCPU | RAM    |